 Children under 6 travel for free on public transportation in Switzerland

-The CHF26 reservation fee for the Bernina Express and other trains or buses are not discounted for children.
+The obligatory reservation fee for the Bernina Express and other trains or buses is not discounted for children.

 Cheaper Regular Regional Trains on the Bernina and Albula Lines